George Herbert Pethybridge: Biography

 After secondary education at Dunheved College in Launceston, Cornwall, he matriculated at the University of London, where he graduated with a B.Sc. in 1892.
 From 1892 to 1897 he taught as a science master at Kingswood School in Bath and at other schools.
 In 1897 he went to the University of Göttingen, where he studied under the botanist and plant physiologist Gottfried Berthold (1854–1937).
 Pethybridge received his doctorate in 1899 with a dissertation entitled Beiträge zur Kenntnis der Einwirkung der anorganischen Salze auf die Entwicklung und den Bau der Pflanzen (Contributions to knowledge about the influence of inorganic salts on the development and structure of plants).

 When Pethybridge returned from Germany, he became a staff member in the botany department of the Royal College of Science for Ireland (RCScI) under the aegis of the British Science and Art Department, which was a subdivision of the Board of Trade.
 (In 1900 the Board of Agriculture took over the Science and Art Department.)
 In the RCScI's department of botany, he worked from 1900 to 1909 as an assistant to Thomas Johnson, a professor at the Catholic University of Ireland.
-In 1909 Pethybridge was appointed the first head of the Seeds and Plant Diseases Division of the Board of Agriculture and Fisheries (which was from 1900 to 1903 the Board of Agriculture and then in 1919 the Ministry of Agriculture and Fisheries).
-From 1908 to 1923 Pethybridge held the position of Economic Botanist to the Department of Agriculture and Technical Instruction in Ireland.
+In 1909 Pethybridge was appointed the first head of the Seeds and Plant Diseases Division of the Board of Agriculture and Fisheries.
+From 1908 to 1923 Pethybridge held the position of Economic Botanist to the Department of Agriculture and Technical Instruction for Ireland.
 From 1900 to 1923 Pethybridge and his colleagues in Dublin did important research on diseases of potato, flax, and other crop plants.
 Most of his scientific papers from 1900 to 1923 on phytopathology were published in The Scientific Proceedings of the Royal Dublin Society.